Skin stem cells: where do they live and what can they do?

 One of the current challenges for stem cell researchers is to understand how all the skin appendages are regenerated.
 This could lead to improved treatments for burn patients, or others with severe skin damage.

 Scientists are also working to treat genetic diseases affecting the skin.
 Since skin stem cells can be cultivated in laboratories, researchers can genetically modify the cells, for example by inserting a missing gene.
 The correctly modified cells can be selected, grown and multiplied in the lab, then transplanted back onto the patient.
-Epidermolysis Bullosa is one example of a genetic skin disease that might benefit from this approach.
+Epidermolysis Bullosa is one example of a genetic skin disease, where patients can benefit from this approach.
 Work is underway to test the technique.

 Skin graft photograph from Yann Barrandon, previously published in Ronfard et al., TRANSPLANTATION 2000.